Skip To Content

 Name(Required)

-The first of its kind in the Lehigh Valley, Cedar Crest’s Master of Art in Art Therapy (MAAT) program educates students on the theories and applications of art media that facilitate emotional, psychological, and spiritual growth and transformation.
+We’ll educate you on the theories and applications of art media that you’ll need to facilitate emotional, psychological, and spiritual growth and transformation with your patients.

 The goal of the MAAT program is to prepare competent entry-level Art Therapists in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.